Position Sizing

 In futures trading, the term "contracts" bears similarity to: -"shares" in stock trading -"contracts" in options trading -"lots" in foreign exchange trading

-Vinny uses the position sizing structure with the Trade Tracker to take advantage of the concept of cadence or sequence of wins and losses.
+Vinny E. Mini uses the above position sizing structures with the Trade Tracker to take advantage of the concept of cadence or sequence of wins and losses.

 ATM & Stop Losses